Modeling scale-up of particle coating by atomic layer deposition: Results

 One way of visualizing the transition from a reaction to a transport-limited regime is by tracking the fractional surface coverage for $\tau=1$ as a function of the Damköhler number.
 This is shown in Figure \ref{fig3} for both the well-mixed and plug flow models.
 The results show that the plug flow model transitions faster to a reaction limited regime, achieving larger fractional surface coverages than the well-mixed model for the same process and surface area (equal $\mathrm{Da}$).

 A crucial metric for manufacturing is precursor efficiency, which we define as the percentage of precursor molecules that are used in the deposition process.
-In Figure \ref{fig4} we show the precursor efficiency for both the well-mixed and plug flow models as a function of the final fractional surface coverage for increasing values of the Damköhler number.
+In Figure \ref{fig4} we show the precursor efficiency for both the well-mixed [Fig. \ref{fig4}(A)] and plug flow [Fig. \ref{fig4}(B)] models as a function of the final fractional surface coverage for increasing values of the Damköhler number.
 At low Damköhler numbers, the precursor utilization is low due to the intrinsic slow down of the surface kinetics in self-limited processes.
 However, as the Damköhler number increases, the process becomes increasingly more efficient until reaching almost 100\% precursor utilization.
 As shown above for the fractional surface coverage, the plug flow model yields a higher precursor efficiency than the well-mixed model for identical fractional surface coverage and Damköhler number.

 Likewise, in Figure \ref{fig5} we show the fraction of unreacted precursor that leaves the reactor as a function of normalized dose time for both batch processes.
 This depiction of precursor efficiency is useful because it models a downstream measurement of the precursor concentration using a mass spectrometer.
 The high precursor efficiencies shown in Figure \ref{fig4} consistently lead to almost no precursor leaving the reactor prior to reaching saturation.
 However, as the system transitions to a transport limited regime, the “punch-through” signal of unreacted precursor becomes increasingly more sharp at the point where saturation is reached.

-This agrees well with experimental observations showing how in-situ mass spectrometry provides a characteristic punch-through signal for particle coated by a TMA/H$_2$O ALD process in a fluidized bed reactor\cite{Weimer_ALDparticles_2019,Lu_fluidizedbedALD_2022}.
+The model results agree well with experimental observations on fluidized bed reactors: first, in-situ mass spectrometry provides a characteristic punch-through signal similar to that shown in Fig. \ref{fig5}\cite{Weimer_ALDparticles_2019,Lu_fluidizedbedALD_2022}.
+In a prior work focused on Al$_2$O$_3$ ALD from TMA/H$_2$O ALD, we also observed a similarity between the precursor pressure traces observed at the inlet and the mass spectrometry signals from reaction byproducts in the downstream position\cite{Lu_fluidizedbedALD_2022}.
+This is consistent with the 100\% precursor efficiency expected at high Damköhler numbers (Fig. \ref{fig4}).
+Finally, in that same work we observed that the saturation times, defined as the time at which punch-through was experimentally observed, also agreed well with the predictions from Eq. \ref{eq:modelb}.
+This indicates that, despite their simplicity, the models can capture the main features of particle coating for ALD, at least in the case of batch fluidized bed reactors.